The History of Inverdoorn Private Game Reserve

-From Fruit Farm to Western Cape Game Reserve
+From Fruit Farm to Big 5 Game Reserve

 In the last two decades, Inverdoorn has gone through a complete transformation.
-Native trees were encouraged to grow again, Karoo shrubs and fynbos veld vegetation began to transform the landscape once more, birds returned to the area, the rivers and stream beds flowed in the spring, and large-scale land regeneration initiatives were implemented throughout the area.
+Native trees were encouraged to grow again, Karoo shrubs and native fynbos vegetation began to transform the landscape once more.
+Birds returned to the area, rivers and streams flowed in the spring, and large-scale land regeneration initiatives were carried out throughout the area.

 Life began to blossom once more.
-From the beautiful wild flowers and endless grasslands, to the herds of grazing antelope and nutrient-rich compost naturally created by the animal droppings, Inverdoorn Private Game Reserve’s story was just beginning.
+From the beautiful wild flowers and endless grasslands, to the nutrient-rich compost naturally created by the animal droppings, Inverdoorn Private Game Reserve’s role as a Big 5 wildlife conservancy and protected Karoo habitat had just begun.

 Also Read: About Inverdoorn Private Game Reserve